Eliran-Turgeman/pw/README.md

 # pw

-`pw` is a command-line tool designed for secure password management.
-Utilizing modern cryptography, `pw` ensures the secure storage of passwords and offers functionalities for generating strong passwords, retrieving stored passwords, and checking if your passwords have been compromised in known data breaches.
+`pw` is a command-line tool designed for secure password management. `pw` ensures the secure storage of passwords and offers functionalities for generating strong passwords, retrieving stored passwords, and checking if your passwords have been compromised in known data breaches.

 ## Features